 All the early classics like Boys Don’t Cry, A Forest, The Hanging Garden and Let’s Go to Bed are present and correct, before 1987’s Kiss Me, Kiss Me, Kiss Me and 1989’s Disintegration took the group to a beautiful round of crossover pop success with hits like Lullaby and Just Like Heaven.

-Ultimately, Standing on a Beach became the group’s highest-charting album at the time, peaking at No. 4 in Britain and No. 48 in America, and ultimately selling two million copies on our shores.
+Lest we forget, Standing on a Beach became the group’s highest-charting album at the time, peaking at No. 4 in Britain and No. 48 in America, and ultimately selling two million copies on the UK‘s fey grey shores.

-Less successful but just as intriguing for collectors was one single released to promote the set: a remix of 1979’s plaintive pop anthem Boys Don’t Cry, featuring a new vocal track from Robert.
+Less successful but just as intriguing for collectors was one single released to promote the set: a remix of 1979’s brilliantly plaintive pop anthem Boys Don’t Cry, featuring a new vocal track from the Bob one.

 Fans didn’t warm up to the “New Voice – New Mix” too well though – Smith’s vocal sort of clashes against the sonics of the original track, and it only went to No. 22 in 1986 – but there was manna for collectors in the form of two previously unreleased tracks dating from 1979 on the B-side, Pillbox Tales and Do The Hansa.